evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

-The BYD Tang EV600 has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
+The BYD Tang EV600 has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a a standard system.
 This system helps to prevent a vehicle's wheels from locking up during braking.

-The BYD Tang EV600 has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+The BYD Tang EV600 has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.

-The BYD Tang EV600 has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
+The BYD Tang EV600 has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, it has a [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

-[**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is a optional driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.
+[**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is an optional driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.

 [**Rear Cross Traffic Alert**](../../../../technology/driverassistance/rearcrosstrafficalert/) is a standard driver assist system that uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.

-[**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is a optional driver assist system to help drivers avoid or mitigate frontal collisions.
+[**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is an optional driver assist system to help drivers avoid or mitigate frontal collisions.

-The BYD Tang EV600 has an [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a standard system.
+The BYD Tang EV600 has an [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a a standard system.
 This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.

-[**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) is a optional  driver assist system designed to help drivers avoid collisions by automatically steering the vehicle in an emergency.
+[**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) is an optional  driver assist system designed to help drivers avoid collisions by automatically steering the vehicle in an emergency.

 [**Blind-spot monitoring**](../../../../technology/driverassistance/blindspotmonitoring/) is a standard driver-assist system.
 This side assist system helps to detect traffic in blind spots.